koryvette/priceisright/readme.md

 This data will show three things:
 * Which year that had the greatest winning percentage?
 * What game has had the highest winning percentage?
-* Which spinner in the showcase showdown was most successful?
+* Which spinner in the Showcase Showdown was most successful?

 ## Packages you will need: